 13. Kevin McGee 14.
 Sussman Imaging 15. realitymorsel

-How many of these trips have you done?
+How many of these quick day trips from Atlanta have you done?
 Can you think of any other popular day trips?

 We’re putting together a list of weekend trips too for places that require more drive time and exploration.